 - On the charter school fix, the Senate has passed a bill over to the House where a group of legislators are working on a compromise they hope will move both sides to closure.
 Looks like a hearing on charters will take place in the House on February 19.

 - There’s all kinds of hot mess going on with assessments.
 Last year’s bill morphed into something unintelligible.
 And passed.
 The version that was originally introduced last year was also brought back under a new number and, just to make things interesting, a separate bill de-linking the statewide science exams from graduation requirements was also introduced.
 Take comfort, we’re not the only ones struggling with this issue.

 - Bills to close the achievement and opportunity gaps moved in both chambers.
 Representative Santos’ bill HB 1541 passed out of the House on a party line vote of 50 – 47, while Senator Litzow’s bill SB 6244 was exec’ed out of Committee.
-A side by side comparing these efforts can be found here.

 - Two of the Early Learning Action Alliance’s priority bills 6598 and 2716 passed out of their policy committees.
 Both expand Working Connections Child Care to provide continuity of care to vulnerable children.

 - SB 6408 focused on additional training to para-educators passed out of the Senate Ed Committee.

 - The “plan to plan” for McCleary SB 6195 and HB 2366 are both alive, with the Senate version getting out of committee and the House bill passing through the chamber.
 The sticking point remains the over-reliance on local levies – made stickier by the fact that it’s hard to know what local levies are used for.

 - On the higher ed front, folks are tripping all over themselves to provide free community college.
 The House version passed out of Committee with amendments.